 • Write to us at: Customer Care, Edelweiss Tokio Life Insurance Company Ltd, 6th Floor, Tower 3, Wing ‘B’, Kohinoor City, Kirol Road, Kurla (W), Mumbai 400070.

-• You can lodge your grievance/complaint at any of our branches/offices.
-Click here for more details.
+• You can lodge your grievance/complaint at any of our branches/offices Click Here

-If you are not satisfied with the response of the GRO or do not receive a response from us within 14 days, you may approach the Grievance Cell of Insurance Regulatory and Development Authority of India (IRDAI’’) on the following contact details:
+In case the resolution does not meet your expectations or if you have not received any reply, you may approach the Grievance Cell of Insurance Regulatory and Development Authority of India (IRDAI) on the following contact details :

 • Email ID: firstname.lastname@example.org